ramon-astudillo/vimbox/ROADMAP.md

     - see https://github.com/dlitz/pycrypto/issues/173
     - see https://github.com/Legrandin/pycryptodome

-* MD5 hashing does not count as encryption
+* MD5 hashing does not count as encryption, use SHA-1 from hashlib

 * Wildcards in commands `vimbox mv /notes/* /old_notes/`

 * Update autocomplete from vimbox after new register (instead of `source`)
     - [x] update function with submodule
     * update command

+* Proper argparse
+    - Really missing `vimbox -O` but does not seem easy
+    - also pass to `click`?, need to check all functionalities retained

+* Add `vimbox local` to get local path of files

 - [ ] local encryption: `vim -x` with `vimbox -x`
     - Should imply using the auto-encryption token